McGrath RentCorp (MGRC) Options Greeks

 Options Greeks measure sensitivity to various factors: Delta (price), Gamma (delta change), Theta (time decay), and Vega (volatility).
 They are essential for risk management and position sizing.

-McGrath RentCorp (MGRC) operates in the Industrials sector, specifically the Rental & Leasing Services industry, with a market capitalization near $2.80B, listed on NASDAQ, employing roughly 1,219 people, carrying a beta of 0.45 to the broader market.
-McGrath RentCorp operates as a business to business rental company in the United States and internationally.
+McGrath RentCorp (MGRC) operates in the Industrials sector, specifically the Rental & Leasing Services industry, with a market capitalization near $3.03B, listed on NASDAQ, employing roughly 1,219 people, carrying a beta of 0.44 to the broader market.
+McGrath RentCorp (MGRC) operates as a diversified business-to-business provider of rental solutions, serving clients across the United States and internationally.
 Led by Philip Hawkins, public since 1984-11-13.

 - Spot Price